tdchaitanya/looplm/docs/index.md

-# LoopLM - Loop Language Models in your day-to-day tasks.
+# LoopLM - Language Models on the Command Line

-> [!WARNING]
->
+> 🚫🚫🚫
-> This tool is still in active development!
+> This tool is still in active development

-LoopLM is a highly customisable tool for interacting with various Language Models.
-It provides a simple and straighforward way to access state-of-the-art language models directly from your terminal and helps you leverage LLMs in your day-to-day software development workflows
+`looplm` -- Command LM is a highly customisable command-line interface for interacting with various Language Models.
+It provides a simple and straighforward way to access state-of-the-art language models directly from your terminal.

 ## Features